kevinbett/kevinbett/README.md

 ### Hi there 👋

-- 🔭 Software test engineer
+- 🔭 Software Development engineer in test (SDET)
 - 🌱 Python, Javascript & Swift
 - 👯 I’m looking to collaborate on iOS development
 - 💬 Ask me about anything Software QA